djndl1/CSNotes/cpp/cpp_oop.md

 ## `new` and `delete`

 `new` is type safe.
 It knows about the type of allocated entity it may and will call the constructor of an allocated class type object.
-When confronted with failing memory allocation, `new`'s behavior is configurable ghrough the use of a `new_handler`.
+When confronted with failing memory allocation, `new`'s behavior is configurable through the use of a `new_handler`.

 All `malloc` and `str...` in C should be deprecated in favor of `string`, `new` and `delete`.